Finding a Top Financial Advisor Firm in Texas

 While financial planning and strategic wealth management are integral offerings at Tolleson, the firm typically utilizes an investment-first strategy to achieve clients' goals.
 This involves a breadth of various services, such as investment strategy development, asset allocation determination, performance monitoring, consulting and third-party investment manager analysis.

 The opening step in any advisor-client relationship at Tolleson Private Wealth Management is a complete review of your needs, which culminates in the creation of an investment policy statement.
 This all-important document will eventually help to inform the asset allocation of your portfolio, as it details your risk tolerance, income or liquidity requirements, investment goals and more.

 What's unique about Tolleson's advisory process is that, in addition to your original investment policy statement, the firm will develop another allocation plan that's based entirely on fixed-income securities.
 It does this in case you suddenly would prefer a safer, bond-centric strategy.
 Beyond this, Tolleson invests in stocks, options, mutual funds and alternative investments, too.

-Money Matters, which is first on SmartAsset’s list of the top financial advisor firms in Plano, has more than $4.1 billion in assets under management.
+Retirement Planners of America, which is first on SmartAsset’s list of the top financial advisor firms in Plano, has more than $4.1 billion in assets under management.
 Its team has 35 advisors.
 That includes 20 certified financial planners (CFPs), two certified public accountants (CPAs), two chartered financial consultants (ChFCs), five chartered retirement planning counselors (CRPCs), two retirement income certified professionals (RICPs) and six registered financial consultants (RFCs).

 Upwards of 99% of the firm’s business comes from individual accounts, though it also manages money for high-net-worth individuals.
 The firm also provides advice for corporations and pension plans.
 It has no set account minimum, but some individual advisors may have one.